Melina129/churn-prediction/README.md

 | Random Forest       | 90%      | 88%       | 84%    | 86%      |
 | XGBoost             | 92%      | 89%       | 87%    | 88%      |

+*Note: These are example scores.
+Actual results may vary depending on hyperparameters and data split.*
 ---

 ## How to Use